Malta in the Eurovision Song Contest 2019

-Malta participated in the Eurovision Song Contest 2019 with the song "Chameleon" written by Joacim Persson, Paula Winger, Borislav Milanov and Johan Alkenäs.
-The song was performed by Michela Pace.
+Malta was represented at the Eurovision Song Contest 2019 with the song "Chameleon" written by Joacim Persson, Paula Winger, Borislav Milanov and Johan Alkenäs.
+The song was performed by Michela.
 The Maltese entry for the 2019 contest in Tel Aviv, Israel, was selected through the first season of the music competition X Factor Malta, organised by the Maltese broadcaster Public Broadcasting Services (PBS).
-The competition concluded with a final on 26 January 2019 where Michela Pace eventually emerged as the winner.
-The song Pace would perform at the Eurovision Song Contest, "Chameleon", was internally selected and was released to the public on 10 March.
+The competition concluded with a final on 26 January 2019 where Michela eventually emerged as the winner.
+The song Michela would perform at the Eurovision Song Contest, "Chameleon", was internally selected and released to the public on 10 March.

 Malta was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 16 May 2019.
 Performing during the show in position 11, "Chameleon" was announced among the top 10 entries of the first semi-final and therefore qualified to compete in the final on 18 May.
 It was later revealed that Malta placed eighth out of the 18 participating countries in the semi-final with 157 points.
-In the final, Malta performed as the opening entry in position 1 and placed fourteenth out of the 26 participating countries, scoring 107 points.
+In the final, Malta performed as the opening entry in position 1 and placed 14th out of the 26 participating countries, scoring 107 points.